The Voisey's Bay Project and the Environment

 Dust is a major concern at mine sites and can affect both air quality and nearby waterways.
 Land clearing, bulldozing, blasting, crushing and conveying ore, trucking materials along unpaved roads, ship loading, and a variety of other activities can all cause dust, which becomes suspended in the air.
 Wind can carry the dust to other areas.

 Dust particles may include heavy metals and toxic chemicals that could settle on plants or in nearby bodies of water, and compromise the overall health of surrounding ecosystems.
 Human beings run the risk of developing respiratory and other health problems.
-Generally, dust particles measuring less than 2.5 micrometres in diameter (one micrometer, or micron, equals one thousandth of a millimeter) are considered to pose the greatest health risk to humans because they are small enough to penetrate air sacks in the lungs.
+Generally, dust particles measuring less than 2.5 micrometres in diameter (one micrometer, or micron, equals one thousandth of a millimeter) are considered to pose the greatest health risk to humans because they are small enough to penetrate air sacs in the lungs.

-Monitoring stations exist at the Voisey's Bay to test the air for small dust particles, as well as for nitrous oxides and other chemicals.
+Monitoring stations exist at the Voisey's Bay site to test the air for small dust particles, as well as for nitrous oxides and other chemicals.
 Vale Inco stated in it 2007 Environmental Performance Report that dust levels at the port site exceeded recommended levels three times in 2007 – once in April and twice in August.
 The company attributed the elevated levels to high winds and the creation of dust while cleaning the ship loader and conveyor system.

 Other major air pollutants created at mining sites are greenhouse gases including nitrous oxide and carbon dioxide.
 These are released by burning fuel to operate vehicles and machinery, and to perform other tasks.
 Vale Inco reported that its diesel-powered generating station created about 96,000 megawatt-hours of electricity for the Voisey's Bay site in 2007; this indicates a fuel consumption of over 24 million litres.
 A megawatt hour is equal to 1,000 kilowatts supplied for a period of one hour.
 In addition are the gases released by trucks, marine vessels, and other vehicles and machinery needed to excavate, process, and ship Voisey's Bay ore.